Oftentimes we don’t even realize we’re blocking our own present blessings by holding on so tightly.

 - Be OK with not knowing. — Now that you’ve given yourself some necessary space, tell yourself, “I don’t know why things are this way.”
 And be OK with this unknowing.
 Give yourself full permission to not have concrete answers in this moment.
 What would it be like to allow this moment to unfold without knowing?
 What is it like to not know what’s going on in the hearts and minds of others?
 What is it like to not know how to respond to life’s chaos?
 What is it like to be here right now, without jumping to conclusions?

 The bottom line is that when life dishes you a harsh dose of reality, the best first steps involve sitting silently and witnessing the thoughts passing through you.
 Just witnessing at first, not interfering and not even judging, because by judging too rapidly you have lost the pure witness.
 The moment you rush to say, “this is absolutely terrible” or “things should be different,” you have already jumped head first into the chaos.

 It takes practice to create a gap between the witnessing of thoughts and your response to them.
 Once the gap is there though, you are in for a great surprise — it becomes evident that you are not the thoughts themselves, nor the tension and chaos influencing them.
 You are the witness, a watcher, who’s capable of letting go, changing your mindset, and rising above the turmoil.

-Yes, it’s your turn to breathe deep, to be present, and to remind yourself that every day is a series of a million tiny miracles.
-So just do your best to see them today, and every day for the rest of the year.
-See how inner peace comes with letting go of what you assume your journey is supposed to be like, and sincerely respecting it for everything that it is.
+Yes it’s your turn to breathe deep, to be present, and to remind yourself that every day is a series of a million tiny miracles.
+So just do your best to see them today.
+See how inner peace comes with letting go of what you assume your journey is supposed to be like, and sincerely accepting it for everything that it is…